mg979/vim-packs/Readme.md

 " lazy load plugins on specific commands
 Pack 'Olical/vim-enmasse', { 'on': 'EnMasse' }

+" also working with lists, and plugs
+Pack 'mhinz/vim-grepper', { 'on': ['Grepper', '<plug>(GrepperOperator)'] }

 " infos about added package, and errors about missing packages PacksCheck

-" try to install missing packages (won't work with local plugins) PacksInstall
+" try to install missing packages (it won't work with local plugins) PacksInstall
 ```